nx-lr/32chars-js/README.md

 Sequences of any of these 32 symbol characters are hashed literally in the string; they get a 1-to-1 encoding except for escape sequences, which add one character, the backslash every time they occur.
 Spaces have a 1-to-1 correspondence because the compiler splits them up into commas.

-Words, numbers, and other alphanumerics are hashed once and stored in the global object.
-Any repeat sequence is represented and hashed as a property in the global object, then referenced later when they build back the original string.
+Words, numbers, and other alphanumerics are hashed once and stored in `$`.
+Any repeat sequence is represented and hashed as a property in `$`, then referenced later when they build back the original string.

 Code size is not something to worry about as there is a lot of repetition and only 32 characters.